avinashbabudonthu/others/avro/notes.md

 * At kafka level we prefer Avro because we care about message being self explanatory and fully described as we are dealing with streaming
 * Avro has good support from Hadoop based technologies like Hive
 * Avro has choosen as the only supported data format from Confluent Schema Registry

+## Features of Avro
+* Avro is a language-neutral data serialization system.
+* It can be processed by many languages (currently C, C++, C#, Java, Python, and Ruby).
+* Avro creates binary structured format that is both compressible and splittable.
+Hence it can be efficiently used as the input to Hadoop MapReduce jobs.
+* Avro provides rich data structures.
+For example, you can create a record that contains an array, an enumerated type, and a sub record.
+These datatypes can be created in any language, can be processed in Hadoop, and the results can be fed to a third language.
+* Avro schemas defined in JSON, facilitate implementation in the languages that already have JSON libraries.
+* Avro creates a self-describing file named Avro Data File, in which it stores data along with its schema in the metadata section.
+* Avro is also used in Remote Procedure Calls (RPCs).
+During RPC, client and server exchange schemas in the connection handshake.

+## Working of Avro
+* Step 1 − Create schemas.
+Here you need to design Avro schema according to your data.
+* Step 2 − Read the schemas into your program.
+It is done in two ways −
+	* By Generating a Class Corresponding to Schema − Compile the schema using Avro.
+This generates a class file corresponding to the schema
+	* By Using Parsers Library − You can directly read the schema using parsers library.
+* Step 3 − Serialize the data using the serialization API provided for Avro, which is found in the package org.apache.avro.specific.
+* Step 4 − Deserialize the data using deserialization API provided for Avro, which is found in the package org.apache.avro.specific.

+## What is Serialization
+* Serialization is the process of translating data structures or objects state into binary or textual form to transport the data over network or to store on some persisten storage.
+Once the data is transported over network or retrieved from the persistent storage, it needs to be deserialized again.
+Serialization is termed as `marshalling` and deserialization is termed as `unmarshalling`